Learning Equilibria in Matching Markets from Bandit Feedback: Learning Problem and Feedback Model

 (Here, one can think of the context as being uninformative, i.e., $\Contexts$ is the singleton set.)
 In this setup, the platform must learn each agent's utility function $\utility_\agent(\cdot) = \utility(\agent, \cdot)$.

 \paragraph{Typed preferences.} We next consider a market where each agent comes in one of finitely many \emph{types}, with agents of the same type having identical preferences.
-Assuming typed preference structures is standard in theoretical models of markets (see \citet{debreu-scarf, echenique-revealed, azevedo-hatfield}, to name a few).
+Assuming typed preference structures is standard in theoretical models of markets (see, e.g., \citet{debreu-scarf, echenique-revealed, azevedo-hatfield}).
 We can embed types into our framework by having each agent's context represent their type, with $|\Contexts| < \infty$.
 The global utility function is then fully specified by agents' contexts:

 \paragraph{Separable linear preferences.} We next consider markets where each agent is associated with \emph{known} information given by their context as well as \emph{hidden} information that must be learned by the platform.
 (This differs from unstructured preferences, where all information was hidden, and typed preferences, where each agent's context encapsulated their full preferences.)
 We explore this setting under the assumption that agents' contexts and hidden information interact linearly.